jhelvy/coding-with-ai/README.md

 Chat GPT: https://chat.openai.com/

-# Outline
+# Summary

-- [5 min.]
-Welcome and introductions [Jason]
-- [10 min.]
-What is Generative Artificial Intelligence (GAI) and how it works Visualization of how GAI works.
-- [5 min.]
-Overview of Available GAI tools [Ryan] Current
-- Microsoft Co-pilot [Describe - Ryan]
-- OpenAI ChatChatGPT, Free [Justine]
-- OpenAI ChatGPT4, Paid [John]
-- Google Bard
-- IDE integration
-- [30 min.]
-Activity
-- [10 min.]
-Tips for prompting [Jason]
-- [10 min.]
-Pros and cons of strategies [Justine]
-- Comparisons
-- Limitations
-- Ways to improve
-- Ethics
-- Using in class vs work vs side-projects
-- [15 min.]
-Q&A [everyone]
+This repo contains several examples of prompting strategies for using AI tools like ChatGPT to improve your coding capabilities.
+It remains a living document that we update from time to time for workshops or presentations, demos, etc.

 # Running example

-Task: Create a chart summarizing climate change (changing global temperatures over time)
+Challenge: Create a chart summarizing climate change (changing global temperatures over time).
+Can you work with different AI tools to write the code to complete this task?

 NASA data: